 At the fourth semester, you will be working on your Master thesis project.
 All most all our students carry out their Master thesis projects in close relation to our research activities.

 Click on the overview to see a larger version

 Part of the study programme is mandatory, mainly the courses at the first and second semester.
 You will obtain the most recent knowledge in the disciplines of Life Cycle Assessment, Global Environmental Challenges and sustainability, Eco-Efficient Engineering (including concepts of Circular Economy), Waste Management, Material Flow Analysis and Urban Water Management.

-You can find more details in the course descriptions from Autumn 2017 and Spring 2018.
+You can find more details in the course descriptions.
 Please note that the courses and course content might change in the future, as we continuously are working on developing our education in order to keep it up to date with the newest knowledge in the area.